 Harness measurements usually rely on the girth of your pup’s chest.
 Again, these products may be a range of sizes, and you’ll ideally want a product for which your dog’s chest measurement falls comfortable within the specified range.

 Clothing sizes generally depend on the length of your dog’s back.
 A dachshund, for example, would likely take a different clothing size than a chihuahua of the same weight.
 For adult pups, you might want to go a little bit smaller than your dog’s back measurement for an appropriate fit – say 1-2″ less than your pup’s actual back measurement.
-If you have a younger pup, you may want to leave a bit of room to grow so you don’t end up turning your clothing purchase into a hand-me-down sooner rather than later.
+If you have a younger pup (particularly if you have yet to determine their genetics), you may want to leave a bit of room to grow so you don’t end up turning your clothing purchase into a hand-me-down sooner rather than later.